piclas-framework/piclas/doc/userguide/030_features_models.md

 where $d_\mathrm{ref}$ is the reference diameter and $n$ the number density.
 Here, the largest number density within the simulation domain should be used as the worst-case.
 For supersonic/hypersonic flows, the conditions behind a normal shock can be utilized as a first guess.
 For a thruster/nozzle expansion simulation, the chamber or throat conditions are the limiting factor.

-## Modelling of Continuum Gas Flows
+## Modelling of Continuum Gas Flows \label{sec:continuum}

 Two methods are currently implemented to allow the simulation of gas flows in the continuum and transitional regime, where the DSMC method is computationally too expensive.
 The Fokker–Planck- and Bhatnagar-Gross-Krook-based approximation of the collision integral are compared in detail in paper to be published in Physics of Fluids.
 It is recommended to utilize a previous DSMC parameter file to ensure a complete simulation setup.

-### Fokker–Planck Collision Operator
+### Fokker–Planck Collision Operator \label{sec:fpflow}

-The implementation of the FP-based collision operator is based on the publications by @Gorji2014 and @Pfeiffer2017.
+The implementation of the FP-based collision operator is based on the publications by [@Gorji2014] and [@Pfeiffer2017].
 The collision integral is hereby approximated by a drift and diffusion process

 $$  \left.\frac{\partial f}{\partial t}\right|_\mathrm{coll}\approx-\sum_{i=1}^3 {\frac{\partial }{\partial v_i}(A_i f)+\frac{1}{2}\sum_{i=1}^3 \sum_{j=1}^3\frac{\partial ^2 }{\partial v_i\partial v_j}(D_{ij}f)}, $$